Congress poised for quick action on Biden’s Pentagon nominee

 Austin, a 41-year veteran of the Army, has promised to surround himself with qualified civilians and include them in policy decisions.
 He said he has spent nearly his entire life committed to the principle of civilian control over the military.

-While the waiver is expected to be approved, the vote puts Democrats in an awkward position.
+While the waiver is expected to be approved, the vote puts some Democrats in a position to look like they’ve flip-flopped.
 Many of them opposed a similar waiver in 2017 for Jim Mattis, former President Donald Trump’s first secretary of defense.

 Austin, who would be the first Black secretary of defense, said he understands why some have questioned the wisdom of putting a recently retired general in charge of the Defense Department.
 Much of his focus this week, including in his remarks at his Senate confirmation hearing on Tuesday, has been on persuading members of Congress that although he has been out of uniform for less than five years, he sees himself as a civilian, not a general.